Do you ever catch yourself getting trapped between two extremes?

-Okay, so what is black and white thinking?
+What is black and white thinking?

-There’s no grey area for you.
+There’s no gray area for you.

-Either you’re 100% committed to this diet or you’re stuffing your face with whatever you can get your hands on.
+Either you’re 100% committed to this diet, or you’re stuffing your face with whatever you can get your hands on.
 If you mess up and have a cookie?
 The entire diet is destroyed!
 Throw it all away.
 You’ll never be healthy.
 You can’t do it!

 Black and white thinking is classified as a cognitive distortion by the American Psychological Association.
 And though most people are guilty of occasionally falling victim to this thought pattern, there are some of us for whom black and white thinking is the norm.